Property handover checklist for buyers: avoid these common issues

-Property Handover Checklist for Buyers: Avoid These Common Issues
+Property Handover Checklist for Buyers in Dubai to Avoid Common Issues

 Purchasing a property in Dubai is exciting, daunting, and often a little overwhelming.
 After months of planning, paperwork, and waiting, you are finally about to get the keys.
 But wait!
 The handover process isn’t just about signing off and moving in.
 If you rush through the process, you may find yourself with some expensive headaches down the road, like a leaking pipe, missing documents, or, worst case, a property that is not even legally ready to be lived in.
 Now, before you grab those keys, here is a simple guide to avoid some of the more common problems buyers have experienced in Dubai when taking possession of their new property.